SAML-Toolkits/ruby-saml/README.md

 ## Getting Started

-In order to use the toolkit you will need to install the gem (either manually or using Bundler), and require the library in your Ruby application:
+In order to use Ruby SAML you will need to install the gem (either manually or using Bundler), and require the library in your Ruby application:

 Using `Gemfile`